nahuelhds/nahuelhds.github.io/_posts/2018-11-22-Setup-Dark-Mode-in-Slack-on-MacOS.md

 ### June 2019 update 💁‍

-Added a bonus step at the end of the post, for automating the dark theme implementation with a simple double-click. 😁
+- Added a bonus step at the end of the post, for automating the dark theme implementation with a simple double-click. 😁

-Dark mode has arrived for mobile apps.
+- Dark mode has arrived for mobile apps.
 [Read it in the Slack blog itself.](https://get.slack.help/hc/en-us/articles/360019434914-Dark-mode-for-Slack-s-mobile-apps) Desktop dark mode still in progress.
 Hopefully we can use this little hack here.

-Updated the rawgit.com links to jsdelivr.com.
+- Uddated the rawgit.com links to jsdelivr.com.
 (Thanks [Israel Tiomno](https://medium.com/u/7dc15be05be) 🤗)

 _Credits to_ [_this Gist_](https://gist.github.com/a7madgamal/c2ce04dde8520f426005e5ed28da8608)_._